Horizontal Analysis: Definition

 It compares historical data, which includes ratios and line items, over a series of accounting periods.
-Accounting period can be a month, a quarter or a year.
+The accounting period can be a month, a quarter, or a year.

-A base year is decided as a benchmark in the horizontal analysis.
-Either the data of the rest of the years is expressed as a percentage of the base year or absolute comparison is done.
+A base year is initially selected as a benchmark.
+Either the data of the rest of the years is expressed as a percentage of the base year or an absolute comparison is performed.
 The base year comparison is known as base year analysis.

-For example, if the base year amount of cash was $100, a 10% increase would make the current accounting period’s amount $110 and a 10% decrease would be $90.
+For example, if the base year amount of cash is $100, a 10% increase would make the current accounting period’s amount $110, whereas a 10% decrease would be $90.

 For example, a $1 million increase in General Motors’ cash balance is likely to represent a much smaller percentage increase than a corresponding $1 million increase in American Motors’ cash balance.